 Yes.
 Peoria weed dispensaries scan their customers' IDs to ensure purchases are kept within the limits stated under the law.

-There are currently four cannabis dispensaries in the City of Peoria.
+There are at least four cannabis dispensaries in the City of Peoria.

 Cash is the accepted mode of payment for cannabis purchases in Peoria.
 If you do not have cash, you may use an ATM on the premises of the dispensary.